 Western Canada is a land like nowhere else in the world.
 From the pristine alpine lakes of Alberta to the towering peaks of British Columbia, this road trip stretches across two incredible Canadian provinces.
 Hike through lush forest, soak in hot springs, and trek across glaciers in the stunning Banff and Jasper National Parks of Alberta.
-In beautiful British Columbia horseback ride through glacial carved valleys, mountain bike down the best trails in Canada at Whistler and zipline through coastal mountain forests.
-You’ll even have the option to go summer skiing on Blackcomb Glacier!
+In beautiful British Columbia horseback ride through glacial carved valleys, mountain bike down the best trails in Canada at Whistler and zip-line through coastal mountain forests.
+What are you waiting for — join our Canada summer adventure today, designed specifically for the teen traveler!

 This program is the perfect combination of natural beauty and adventure activities to discover the best Western Canada has to offer!